Bob Fitrakis: Political

 In 2006, Fitrakis ran as an independent candidate for Governor of Ohio endorsed by the Green Party.

 Fitrakis was a candidate for Congress in the 12th district in 1992, running against Congressman John Kasich and for the Columbus School Board in 1995.

-He was the elected Democratic Ward committee person in the 55th ward from 1996-2000.
+He was the elected Democratic Ward committee person in the 55th ward from 1996 to 2000.
 He currently serves as a Near East Area Commissioner and ran for Columbus City Council in the primary of 2003 Columbus School Board that same year and endorsed by the Central Ohio Green Party.
 He served on the Africentric School Advisory Board for the Columbus Public Schools and worked with the West High School College Preparation Program.

 Fitrakis ran for County Prosecutor, Franklin County, as a Green Party Member.

 Fitrakis is a member of the Democratic Socialists of America.